Matthlo/my-webchat/README.md

 # My-webchat

-my webchat is a Web Client that allow user to communicate through WebSocket using your server (made with nodejs,socket.io,express).
+my webchat is a Web Client that allows user to communicate through WebSocket using your server (made with nodejs,socket.io,express).

 ## Installation